 This is an expensive strap compared to other models.

 Transmits heart rate data directly to Forerunner 50.
 Should be paired with The Edge 305Hr or the Edgecard.
 Soft fabric materiel that can adjust to your size.
 Strap can be removed from monitor and hand washed.
-An estimated 1-year of battery life.
+An estimated one year of battery life.

 Some customers commented that the readers were inconsistent.

-Comes with a 3-month money back warranty.
+Comes with a three-month money back warranty.
 Compatible with over 50 apps.
-Battery life for over 300 hours.
+Battery life over 300 hours.
 Connects to GPS and Smartphones at the same time.
 Strap is adjustable from 65 inches to 95 inches.
 Water resistant.
 Breathable, sustainable material.

 Some customers commented that it disconnects easily with some devices.